salkar/inkwell/README.md

 - - -

 ## Requirements
-You should have two classes: User and Post or other identical.
-Between them should be a one-to-many relationship.
+You should have User and Post (or other identical) classes declared in your application.
+They should have a one-to-many relationship.
 For example:

 ```ruby
 class User < ActiveRecord::Base